 I did it!
 Those were my words to my group, Black Nurse Entrepreneurs, in February of 2016.
 I did something I had been wanting to do for years for many reasons.
 I had become a BLS Instructor.
 When my dear friend Amelia reached out to me to talk about my journey, she emphasized that what a person learns during the process is just as important as the process itself.
 So, therefore, I am honored to share my experience thus far.

 My motivation wavered throughout the years on completing this task.
-Many years I had written it down as a goal that I wanted to reach, but never put forth the effort to complete it.
+For many years, I had written it down as a goal that I wanted to reach, but never put forth the effort to complete it.
 I always dreamed that I would have classes at area churches or local small businesses but never did it.
 As I connected more and more with my Black Nurse Entrepreneur family, I received amazing support, encouragement, and motivation from entrepreneurs just like me to pursue this.

 TAKING THE CLASS